 The great thing about the Streetwalker Pro V2.0 is that it doesn’t necessarily look like a camera backpack.

-If you don’t like to advertise the fact that you’re walking around with a bunch of photography equipment, you’ll love the simple yet highly functional design.
+If you don’t like to advertise the fact that you’re walking around with a bunch of expensive photography equipment, you’ll love its simple yet highly functional design.

 The bag gives you the flexibility of using the velcro-attached dividers to your preference or removing them altogether to fit bigger items.